Hyperspherical equivariant slices and basic classical Lie superalgebras

 \subsection{Generalities}

 \begin{defn} Let $(X,\omega)$ be a symplectic variety equipped with an action $G\curvearrowright X$ of an algebraic group respecting the symplectic form $\omega$.
-Then the variety $X$ is called a hyperspherical variety of $G$ if the algebra of invariant functions $\C[X]^G$ is Poisson commutative. \end{defn}
+Then the variety $X$ is called a coisotropic variety of $G$ if the algebra of invariant rational functions $\C(X)^G$ is Poisson commutative. \end{defn}

 \begin{defn} Let $G$ be a reductive group acting on a symplectic variety $X$, and let $\Phi_G\colon X\to\fg^*$ be the moment map.
 Then the action $G\curvearrowright X$ is called symplectically stable if semisimple elements are dense in the image $\Phi_G(X)$ (e.g.\ if $\Phi_G(X)=\{0\}$). \end{defn}